 It took us about seven hours to get to Castlepoint, on the south east coast.
 I think this got on our itinerary because someone sent me a list of photos of the 20 places you need to see before you die or something like that, and Castlepoint was on it.
 It was really far from anything and sure looks and feels like the end of the earth.
 It’s a park with a big rock, a lighthouse, and a reef-sheltered cove.
 First we walked up to the rock, and it was pretty, but no big thing.
 As we walked up, Paul said he bet there’d be an earthquake while we were there.
 The path up to the rock was cracked in several places and looked like sections might collapse.

-The day was overcast, and the cove had a few people swimming and surfing in it.
+The day was overcast, and a few people wre swimming or surfing.
 We walked down to the water and back through the cove.
 Underfoot, we saw crabs and schools of little fish.
 Then I climbed up onto the reef to see what the guys were fishing.
 They showed me the kawhai they’d caught, and said they’d caught a little sting ray, but he got away.
 When I asked how big “little” was, both guys gestured that he was about two feet across, which doesn’t seem that little to me.